allegheny-college-cmpsc-200-fall-2025/course-materials/README.md

 This project offers you the opportunity to develop a hardware-based system directed by your interest.
 This project has several distinct phases and components discussed in the project's assignment sheet, to be issued later in the semester.

-### Course preparation

-I expect students to arrive to class prepared.
-Here, "prepared" means having completed reading assignments, compiled questions, and being ready to engage thoughtfully with course material.
-In order to assist students' preparedness efforts, I will provide a
-[schedule](https://chompe.rs/200-schedule) with assignments and accompanying materials or readings.

 ### Allegheny College Statement of Community

 Allegheny College also expects students and faculty to act according to its Statement of Community: